Clastify logo

 An oxygen dissociation curve shows the percentage saturation of haemoglobin with oxygen at different partial pressures of oxygen.
 The x-axis is usually partial pressure of oxygen in kPa; the y-axis is percentage saturation of haemoglobin with oxygen.

-Partial pressure is the pressure that one gas contributes in a mixture of gases.
+Partial pressure is the pressure one gas contributes in a mixture of gases.
 In oxygen dissociation curves, it works as a measure of oxygen concentration.
 Low partial pressure means little oxygen is available.
 High partial pressure means oxygen is more available for binding.

 Why the curve is S-shaped